Table of Contents

 - Focus on positives: Try to avoid being too outright negative when pointing out mistakes.
 Instead, try to guide them towards the solution.
 If you dwell too much on the negatives then it is likely to damage their belief in themselves.

 - Don’t overestimate their ability: Move through lessons slowly, increasing their difficulty in small increments.
 This will ensure they’re only given work that they’re able to complete, minimising failures and increasing successes.

-The wider use of these ideas
+The wider use of the Galatea Effect

 It is also worth noting that, while these concepts were originally coined in a paper that focused on school children, they have gone on to be used in a variety of environments.
 Most notably, they have become the focus of plenty of business articles aimed at managers and CEOs, acting as a way to encourage employees to work harder.